web-padawan/npm-stats-training/README.md

 ## 1. General

 The project is a dashboard to show npm downloads statistics for Vaadin components.
-You will need to load the data from JSON endpoints and create some visualization.
+You will need to load the data from JSON endpoints and create some visualization using Vaadin Design System.

 ## 2. Project setup